Comandra umbellata (Bastard Toadflax)

 I was invited to visit a private well-maintained native prairie not far from home on 5-5-25.
 It was quite amazing!
 I ran across 11 species I hadn’t seen before including this Comandra umbellata (Bastard Toadflax).

-Comandra umbellata (Bastard Toadflax) and it is a hemiparasitic from the new-to-me plant family Santalaceae.
+Comandra umbellata (Bastard Toadflax) is a hemiparasitic from the new-to-me plant family Santalaceae.
 The genus name comes from the Greek word for “male hairs” that refers to the hairs at the base of it’s flowers stamens…

 Some authorities place this genus in the plant family Comandraceae with two genera.